mimmol99/screenbot/README.md

-Screenbot Chat Assistant

-Screenbot is a lightweight desktop chatbot that combines screen capture, OCR, and a large language model to answer user queries based on the current contents of your open windows.
+Screenbot is a lightweight desktop chatbot that combines screen capture, OCR, and a large language model to answer your questions based on the content of your open windows.

 Features

-Context‑aware: Filters and OCRs only the windows relevant to your question.
+Context-aware: Automatically filters and OCRs only the windows relevant to your query.

-History memory: Maintains conversation context across turns.
+Conversation memory: Maintains dialogue history for more coherent multi-turn interactions.

-Cross‑platform: Uses wmctrl and ImageMagick on Linux; easily extensible to other environments.
+Cross-platform: Uses wmctrl and ImageMagick on Linux; easily extensible to other environments.

-Easy interface: Simple chat UI built with Gradio.
+Simple UI: Chat interface built with Gradio for fast setup and use.

-Getting Started
+🛠️ Installation

-Clone the repository:
+Clone the repo

 git clone https://github.com/yourusername/screenbot.git
 cd screenbot

-Create and activate a virtual environment (recommended):
+Create a virtual environment (recommended)

 python3 -m venv .venv
 source .venv/bin/activate

-Install dependencies:
+Install dependencies

 pip install -r requirements.txt

+Configure your API key
-Create a .env file in the project root with your OpenAI API key:
+Create a file named .env in the project root:

 OPENAI_API_KEY=your_api_key_here

-Run the chat interface:
+Run the chat interface

 python gui.py

-Usage
+💬 Usage

+Open your preferred windows and applications.

-Type a question into the chat input.
+Type a question or command into the chat box.

-The bot will automatically capture and OCR relevant windows, then respond based on that content and past dialogue.
+Screenbot will capture and OCR relevant windows, consult the model, and reply.

-Use standard copy/paste to export responses.
+Copy/paste responses as needed.

+📦 Files

+gui.py: Launches the Gradio chat interface.

+windows_to_text.py: Manages window filtering, OCR, and LLM interaction with built-in history.

+.env: Stores your API key (not committed).

+requirements.txt: Lists project dependencies.